GSA/challenges-and-prizes/_all-challenges/1279-the-mobile-fingerprinting-innovation-technology-mfit-challenge.md

 challenge-manager: Gary Howarth
 challenge-manager-email: gary.howarth@nist.gov
 point-of-contact: mFITprize@sensisagency.com
+body-content-uploads: /assets/netlify-uploads/mfit-challenge_official-rules.pdf
 description: >-
   # Description

-  The Public Safety Communications Research (PSCR) Division of the National Institute of Standards and Technology (NIST) is hosting the Mobile Fingerprinting Innovation Technology Challenge (mFIT Challenge) to advance mobile fingerprint capture technologies by building and demonstrating prototype applications and/or mobile device accessories for fingerprint capture by law enforcement officers in the field.
-In this two-phase challenge, NIST will award cash prizes of up to $430,000 to the winning contestants.
+  Join the mFIT Challenge to advance mobile fingerprint capture technology, help first responders, and earn prize awards!
+Contestants will build and demonstrate prototype applications and/or mobile device accessories for more efficient and cost-effective fingerprint capture by field-based law enforcement officers.

+  Hosted by the Public Safety Communications Research (PSCR) Division of the National Institute of Standards and Technology (NIST), this two-phase challenge, has a prize purse up to $430,000.
 The First Responders Network Authority and AT&T Corporation (FirstNet Built with AT&T) are partnering with PSCR on this challenge.

+  **Make a difference for public safety first responders!** Continue reading to learn about this two-phase challenge.
+Join PSCR on September 22 for the Phase 1 Kickoff Webinar.
+Compete in Phase 1 by submitting your entry by 5:00 PM (ET) on October 18, 2021.

+  **Summary of Important Dates**

+  * September 16, 2021: mFIT Challenge is open for Concept Paper submissions; begin Phase 1 of 2

+  * September 22, 2021, 12:00 PM (ET): Phase 1 Kickoff Webinar ([register here](https://attendee.gotowebinar.com/register/1904323770577032720))

+  * October 18, 2021: mFIT Challenge Phase 1 is closed for submissions

+  * November 10, 2021: Phase 1 winners announced; begin Phase 2

+  * November 17, 2021: Phase 2 Kickoff Webinar ([register here](https://attendee.gotowebinar.com/register/7979842395620955152))

+  * March 14, 2022: Walk-on contestants and Phase 1 Winners send their letters of intent to enter Phase 2 of the challenge

+  * April 4, 2022:

+    * Contestants ship prototypes for receipt at NIST PSCR by this date.
+    * Contestants upload digital materials to the designated cloud storage environment by this date at 11:59 PM (EDT).
+    * Contestants who choose to compete for an Open Source Award upload the URL of the repository containing their open-sourced code and/or device specifications and license by this date at 11:59 PM (EDT).
+  * May 4, 2022: Phase 2 Winners announced

+  NOTE: NIST reserves the right to revise the dates at any time.

+  **Background**

   Identity verification is essential for firearm licensing, criminal background checks, employment eligibility, and protecting vulnerable populations.
 In addition, law enforcement personnel often encounter individuals in situations when the confirmation of the persons’ identity or a background check is necessary.
 If the individual does not have proper identification or is possibly using a false identity, officers can capture fingerprint images and compare the images to national, state, or local identity databases to help determine the individual’s identity.
 This information can help the officer make a better decision on whether to release the individual or hold them for further processing.